By: Jill Huettich

 Productivity = Units of Output / Units of Input

-As an illustration, let’s say that a company manufactured $150,000 worth of goods over the course of 750 hours.
+As an example, let’s say that a company manufactured $150,000 worth of goods over the course of 750 hours.
 Labor productivity would be calculated as $150,000 / 750 hours.
 This works out to $200 worth of goods per hour of work.

 In this case, we’d calculate labor productivity as $150,000 / 50 employees.
 This works out to $3,000 worth of goods per employee per week.